Learn how to jump higher kitesurfing & improve your Woo score

 Firstly, make sure you have a reasonable amount of power, enough to ride upwind comfortably but not so much that you’re likely to lose control or be pulled off your edge.
 We want to leave the water but not into orbit while learning!

-Creating ‘Pop’ – The Take Off
+Creating ‘POP’ – The Take Off

 Take a look at this video to show the progressive edging and then final explosive thrust from your back leg.
-This is what makes the difference between going forwards and falling on your face, or going up into a jump.
+This is what makes the difference between going forwards and falling on your face, or going upward into a jump.
 Without the edging and take off, there is no way you can jump no matter what you do with the kite.
 So spend some time practicing this progressive edging and release from the water.
-The board tends to create a suction with the water while riding so this ‘pop’ technique also breaks that suction.
+The board tends to create a suction with the water while riding so this ‘POP’ technique also breaks that suction.

-The video shows why the board speed going into the trick is important as if you don’t ride fast enough with power then as you begin to edge you’ll come to a stop.
+The video shows why the board speed going into the trick is important as if you don’t ride fast enough with power then as you begin to edge you’ll quickly come to a stop.

 This is something that can be practised without moving the kite at all, and is worth spending some time on it as it’s the most important the part.
-The rest is just steering the kite and timing!
+The rest is just steering the kite and timing.

-Common Mistakes While Learning to Jump High Kitesurfing
+Common Mistakes While Learning to Jump High Kitesurfing – POP Errors!

-- Not Enough Weight On The Back Foot – Most kitesurfers struggle with pop because it’s hard to imagine how much pressure is needed through the back foot.
+- Not Enough Weight On The Back Foot – Most kitesurfers struggle with POP because it’s hard to imagine how much pressure is needed through the back foot.
 Around 90% of your weight should be pushed through it with a lot of force from your muscles.

 - Not Enough Speed – If you were to do this at your normal riding speed, you’d quite quickly come to a grinding halt, so extra speed / power from the kite is needed.